 • We’ll work on the measures needed to build both pipeline and growth opportunities during Covid-19 and on being ready to shift gears when normal returns so that you can capitalise on the new opportunities that will emerge post-lockdown;

 • We’ll help you to get clear on the things you should be doing right now and the opportunities Covid-19 affords you to fix or improve issues within your business;

 • We’ll provide you with an intimate support structure and the benefit of 12 x other business owners as your own mastermind to share experiences and collectively solve challenges.

 The Proof This Works

-18 business owners participated in this programme last year.
+29 business owners have participated in this programme so far.
 One business owner described it as “an incredible five weeks of actionable advice on growing your business in difficult times.
 Possibly the best programme I’ve been a part of”, another said it was “mentoring on steroids”, whilst another said “this has been amazing for me and has energised me and given me lots of hope in a time when I felt I have been walking through treacle and not known how to get out of it”.